DaveyJH/ci-portfolio-one-v2/README.md

 >*"As a first time visitor ... **I want to know what this site is about**"*
 - the text is brief and informative
 >*"As a general business person ... **Depending on my interaction, I may advise others to take a look.**"*
-- an eye catching hero image: *the image is chosen as an emotive icon related to play, puzzles and logic*
+- an eye catching hero image: *the image is chosen as an emotive icon related to enjoyment, puzzles and logic*
 #
 2. The home page has a clear arrow to show scroll is possible
 >Multiple users - ***"...well presented and easy to navigate"***